ubilabs/kirby-object-storage-stream-wrappers/README.md

 * `unlink()`

 All these calls will fail when called with a `gs://` identifier as parameter.
 So all the locations where these methods are used, need to be patched/modified to make Kirby work with stream wrappers.
 I've identified about 10 files within the Kirby core, where these methods are called, that would need to be adjusted.
 Sometimes this is as easy as adding another check whether the given parameter begins with `gs://` and sometimes it is a little more complicated.

+Unfortunately the necessary modifications to these method calls can not be done via a Kirby plugin (b/c there are no hooks for every file system call).
+So currently I don't see a way to add this functionality only by using a Kirby plugin.
+Modification of Kirbys core source code is necessary for this to work.
+But all of these problems will also arise, once Kirby decides to adopt any kind of file system abstraction layer (a database has many of the same conceptional drawbacks that object storag hase – e.b. no symlinks or locks).
+So these modifications might need to get tackled anyway, if Kirby is to move to a more modular/adaptable file system approach.